Not What You Ordered?

 This kind of plainly apparent calling isn’t the experience of most.
 Don’t worry.
 If you’re single and you’re reading this, you probably haven’t missed a memo!
 I certainly haven’t had any dramatic experiences where the Lord has appeared to me and told me that singleness is the path I am to follow.
 Sometimes it is easier to articulate what we are “called” to by knowing what we are not.
 For myself, I know my options: Biblical marriage to an opposite sex partner or remaining single.
 I feel that the former option simply doesn’t feel right to me.
-Elsewhere in this magazine, Rob deals with the idea of singleness being thought of as a “subjective calling” – one which is open to our own interpretation.
+Sometimes singleness is thought of as a “subjective calling” – one which is open to our own interpretation.
 I recently read an interview that respected (and single) priest and theologian John Stott gave later on in his life.
 In it he states that he was involved in two relationships in his younger years that had the potential for marriage but he “lacked an assurance from God” that he should go forward.
 Our circumstances play a part in our “calling” in a lot of ways.
 Some people may lack attraction to the opposite sex, some may not have found the right person yet, some may be divorced or widowed and some may for whatever reason struggle with the idea of being that close to someone.

 Singleness: The Gifting